 What should a standard sick note usually include?

-The sick note is a template form, with various tick boxes and comment boxes, to be completed by a patient’s GP or other medical practitioner.
+The sick note is a template form, with various tick boxes and comment boxes.
 The sick note should include:

-• The date the patient was clinically assessed
+- The date the patient was clinically assessed – this indicates when the healthcare professional reviewed the patient.

-• The nature of the patient’s condition affecting their fitness for work
+- The nature of the patient’s condition – a brief description of the health issue affecting their fitness for work.

-The doctor’s clinical assessment about whether their patient is fit for work is based on the individual’s fitness for work in general and is not job-specific.
-The doctor is not expected to have specialist knowledge of different workplaces or occupational health, and does not need to go as far as suggesting possible changes to their patient’s working conditions or job role.
+The medical practitioner’s clinical assessment about whether their patient is fit for work is based on the individual’s fitness for work in general and is not job-specific.
+The medical professional is not expected to have specialist knowledge of different workplaces or occupational health, and does not need to go as far as suggesting possible changes to their patient’s working conditions or job role.

-The sick note also doesn’t require the doctor to disclose what information the patient has provided to them, or the manner in which the patient’s health condition has been assessed.
-A sick note can be issued by a doctor following either a face-to-face or telephone consultation.
+The sick note also doesn’t require the medical practitioner to disclose what information the patient has provided to them, or the manner in which the patient’s health condition has been assessed.

 How to spot a fake sick note